Toxic Parenting – Signs, Types, and How to Deal with It

 7. Unnecessary Arguments in Front of Children

-Parents should have the presence of mind to engage in an argument with their spouse away from children in private.
+Parents should have the presence of mind to engage in an argument with their spouse away from their children in private.
 Screaming and yelling can send a terrible signal about a conflict that needs to be handled.

-8. Critical Behavior
+8. Critical Behaviour

 A toxic parent is never satisfied with their child’s achievements.
-They get busy finding fault, pointing out shortcomings, mocking, calling names, and intentionally bring up sensitive topics that they know would hurt their children.
+They get busy finding fault, pointing out shortcomings, mocking, calling names, and intentionally bringing up sensitive topics that they know would hurt their children.

 9. Treating Children Like Adults